Rub21/findchangeset-plugin/Build-plugin.md

-# Basic example to build in a JSON Plugin
+# Basic example to build in a JOSM Plugin

 This a brief introduction how to build a plugin , which will find the osm objects per id of changeset;